alexbeletsky/github-commits-widget/README.markdown

 Overview
 --------
 This is a very simple to use widget that perfect for open source projects sites.
-On open source project site you tipically want's to show how active is your development is.
-Namely, how many commits your project have.. how offten are they.
+On open source project site you typically want to show how active is your development is.
+Namely, how many commits your project have.. how often are they.

 How to use
 ----------